Frequently Asked Questions (FAQ)

 How many food banks are in Texas?

-There are 19 food banks in Texas, each responsible for the counties in their designated service area.
-The 19 food banks are members of Feeding America and part of the Texas Food Bank Network, an organization that fosters and facilitates cooperation between the food banks through advocacy efforts and the coordination of member statewide resources such as produce and Texas Department of Agriculture commodity food.
+There are 21 food banks in Texas, each responsible for the counties in their designated service area.
+The 21 food banks are members of Feeding America and part of Feeding Texas, an organization that fosters and facilitates cooperation between the food banks through advocacy efforts and the coordination of member statewide resources such as produce and Texas Department of Agriculture commodity food.

 What is Feeding America and how does it help the East Texas Food Bank?

-Feeding America is a nationwide hunger relief organization, located in Chicago, IL.
+Feeding America is a nationwide hunger relief organization, headquartered in Chicago, IL.
 There are over 200 food banks in the Feeding America Network, including the East Texas Food Bank.
-Feeding America members are responsible for distributing food to more than 37 million Americans each year, including 14 million children and 3 million seniors.
+Feeding America members are responsible for distributing food to more than 46.5 million Americans each year, including 12 million children and 7 million seniors.
 Feeding America assists the East Texas Food Bank by supporting the mission through its advocacy programs, establishing and communicating common food bank operating practices, and leveraging our partnership with national companies which allows us to secure more products and funding on a local level.